python-accelerator-middle-layer/governance/steering_committee/meeting_20250523/agenda.md

 - Appointment of maintainers

   According to the governance document we need to officially appoint the maintainers.
+For list of people to elect, see [maintainers_to_elect.md](maintainers_to_elect.md)

 - Roles on Github